Hideo-Matsuda/integrative_dp/README.md

 Figure 3 (a), (b), and (c) were obtained by this analysis.
 See "04_Clustering_analysis.html", "05_Subclustering_analysis.html" for the result of the analysis.

 6. Cell-cell communication analysis between dermal papilla cells and other cells in the dataset.
-Run the following file using RStudio
+Run the following file using RStudio.
 ```
 06_Cell_cell_communication_analysis.Rmd
 ```